WasmEdge/docs/docs/contribute/contribute.md

 You sign-off by adding the following to your commit messages.
 Your sign-off must match the git user and email associated with the commit.

-    This is my commit message
+    docs: this commit updates something at somedoc.md

     Signed-off-by: Your Name <your.name@example.com>